 Bereavement services at the Royal Free London during the COVID-19 (coronavirus) pandemic

-The government has produced a leaflet which shares important information to help bereaved families, friends or next of kin make important decisions during this national emergency and explains the next steps, answers some of your questions, and guides you to the extra help and support that is available: www.gov.uk/government/publications/support-for-the-bereaved
+We have produced a booklet which shares important information to help bereaved families, friends or next of kin make important decisions during this national emergency and explains the next steps, answers some of your questions, and guides you to the extra help and support that is available.

-There are also a number of other organisations who can support you and your family.
+There are also a number of other organisations who can support you and your family through your grief, regardless of how your relative or friend died.
 These include:

 The bereavement officers within the trust offer practical and emotional support to the families and friends of patients who died within the trust's care.
 We are also able, where possible, to offer practical advice to staff members who are bereaved.